learn-co-curriculum/spring-mod-2-project/README.md

 - Make use of the logging framework and log to a file called `spring-project.log`.
 - Add Spring Security and basic authentication features.
-- Add unit testing and integration testing to confirm everything is still working as expected.
+- Add unit testing to confirm everything is still working as expected.

 Only submit your project once you are fully finished making changes to it to your instructor.